RalphHightower/RalphHightower/README.md

 Photography is another creative endeavor that I have enjoyed almost as long as I've used computers.
 My first 35mm SLR is the Canon A-1, which I still own and use is the Canon A-1, an innovative camera in 1980 with its shutter priority, aperture priority, program, stoped-down metering, and manual control; I added a few accessories, and a few lenses.
 I added digital to the mix with the Canon 5D Mark III and the Canon EF 24-105mm f4L.

 My Y2K12 project: Photograph the year exclusively using B&W film.
 I rediscovered the classic look of B&W film when I photographed the final Space Shuttle landing.
 Since it was a pre-dawn landing, color would have been wasted.
-For that year, I had two photography projects.
+For that year, I had two photography projects:
 1) Photograph the sunrise over Columbia, South Carolina from the Lake Murray dam on the equinoxes and solstices;
 2) Photograph the full moon rising and setting (started in February and carried over to January).